Lorraine: Economy

 At €44 billion (in 2000), Lorraine generates 3.4% of France's GDP.
 Despite ranking 11th in population, it ranks 8th in GDP out of the 22 regions of France, making it per capita among the top economic producing regions in the country, along with Alsace and Île-de-France (Paris).
 The logistics and service sectors have experienced the strongest growth in recent years.
 The traditional industries (textiles, mining, metallurgy) have undergone a decline due to restructuring and the move of some jobs offshore.
 Consequently, the region has struggled with rising unemployment, although its rate is still below the national average.
 In 1997 the last iron ore mine in Lorraine was closed; it had once produced more than 50 million tonnes of iron.
+After more than a century of coal extraction, the last of the coal mines in the French area of the Saar-Lorraine basin closed in 2004 but the area is an important target for production of coalbed methane.